 A panicked voice erupted in Mako's headset.
 "Defender Central!
 Can you get me some help?
-I'm crippled, and-"

-The voice scaled up into an agonized scream, and abruptly stopped.
-Mako watched as the blip on his sensors W/nked out.
+I'm crippled, and--" The voice scaled up into an agonized scream, and abruptly stopped.
+Make watched as the blip on his sensors winked out.
 He cursed softly, helplessly.

 "Commander Jelon," Admiral Greelanx said, "order the remainder of the TIEs to deploy and engage at will."
-"Yes, sir."